 All proposers are strongly encouraged to be a registered vendor with Dane County.
-Registering allows vendors an opportunity to receive notifications for solicitations issued by the County and provides the County with up-to-date company contact information.
+Registering allows a vendor the opportunity to receive notifications for solicitations issued by the County and provides the County with up-to-date company contact information.

 Provide your Dane County Vendor # in the Vendor Information section of the proposal submission packet.